Benefits and FAQs

 Alumni who commenced their studies before Michaelmas term 2007 should request a transcript from the College Office, as should all those who studied for a BA in Medical Sciences, a BA in Physiological Sciences, or a Bachelor of Medicine and Bachelor of Surgery.

 We will endeavour to process requests by the required deadline, but this cannot be guaranteed if less than two weeks’ notice is given.

 We have a range of Lincoln branded merchandise that can be purchased in person from the Lodge and the Development Office.
-If you would like to place an order online, you can do so through the University shop.

 If you are thinking of making a donation of books to the Library, please contact the Librarian.
 We are always keen to receive donations of books by and about Lincoln alumni.
 We may be able to accept donations of other books at the College’s discretion and on the understanding that the Library may dispose of unwanted material.
 For guidance: we usually only accept the current editions of academic texts and we are unable to accept books that duplicate our existing holdings, less academic works, or books in poor condition.
 Unfortunately due to space constraints we are often unable to accept donations of large book collections.

 Financial donations to support the work of the Library, including support for the Senior Library and its preservation and conservation are always welcome.
 If you are interested in giving to the College Library, please contact the Development Office.